George Carey among clergy facing possible disciplinary action over Makin report

 Smyth is said to have subjected his victims to traumatic attacks across five decades in three different countries and involving as many as 130 boys and young men in the UK and Africa.

-He died aged 77 in Cape Town in 2018 while under investigation by Hampshire Police, and so was “never bought to justice for the abuse”.
+He died aged 77 in Cape Town in 2018 while under investigation by Hampshire Police, and so was “never brought to justice for the abuse”.

 Alexander Kubeyinje, the Church of England’s national director of safeguarding, said: “We must not forget that at heart of this case are the survivors and victims who have endured the lifelong effects of the appalling abuse by John Smyth, we are truly sorry.